Why Should a Project Not Start Without a Project Charter?

 Impact of change in project scope to Time, Cost, Quality, Risk, Staffing (Human Resource), Communication is difficult to ascertain and takes a lot of time for any project manager to identify the impact.
 If the scope change impact is not determined correctly, this will impact the project success adversely.

 Are you looking forward to making a mark in the Project Management field?
 If yes, enroll in the Project Management for Beginners Program now and get a step closer to your career goal!

 Define Project Scope

-Deliverable – It includes internal (internal project deliverable) as well as external deliverable (Deliverable for the client)
+- Deliverable – It includes internal (internal project deliverable) as well as an external deliverable.
+(Deliverable for the client)

-Defining a scope is a major problem in many projects.
-An error in a project scope can lead to the project disaster.
+Defining scope is a significant problem in many projects.
+An error in project scope can lead to the project disaster.
 Unless and until the scope is identified correctly, the project cannot be under control and scope will keep increasing.

 A project charter provides a solid foundation for a project (small or large).
 All the stakeholders of the project are informed about their roles and the level of efforts required from their end.
 Project Charter is used during the initial phase and planning phase; hence, a good project charter can help in the success of the project.
 A project manager needs to have a project charter before he/she take over a new project.
 If a project charter is unavailable, it is better to create a project charter and get it approved from the stakeholders before one starts the project.